 - National Center For Youth Law is a nonprofit law firm that helps keep children out of detention.

-Local nonprofits organizations serving immigrants in San Mateo and Santa Clara Counties:
+Nonprofit organizations helping immigrant children and families in San Mateo and Santa Clara counties:

 - Catholic Charities of the Archdiocese of San Francisco provides legal representation and support to unaccompanied minors and families seeking asylum.